ticohq/tico-fbneo/src/burner/libretro/README.md

 ### Why am i getting a white screen ?

-Refer to [getting started with arcade emulation](https://docs.libretro.com/guides/arcade-getting-started/#step-3-use-the-correct-version-romsets-for-that-emulator) to understand how romsets work.

 The white screen tells you if the romset is supported at all and which files are wrong or missing.
+Especially, if present, the line "Verify the following romsets : <romset> <parent> <bios>" tells you the list of romset/parent/bios needed by the romset you are trying to run.

-Exceptionally there might be a false positive due to your file being unreadable for some reason.
+Exceptionally there might be a false positive due to your file being unreadable for some reason (file corruption during transfer, file permission, damaged disk drive, ...).
+This is a rabbit hole and something you should only concern yourself if you already used clrmamepro to verify your romsets.

 ### How can i run that romhack i found ?